 RailNetEurope was set up in 2004 to help meet the challenges faced by the international rail sector.
 This was to be achieved by providing solutions that benefit all RNE Members as well as their customers and business partners.
 RNE facilitates the operational international business of its Members.
 RNE’s role is also to provide support as regards compliance with the European legal framework.
 This entails developing harmonised international business processes, templates, handbooks, and guidelines.
 All in all, RNE’s mission is to help its Members meet the challenges of the rapidly-changing railway sector in Europe and to promote international rail traffic.

-As an umbrella organisation, most of RNE’s work takes place through standing Working Groups and Project Teams.
+As an umbrella organisation, most of RNE’s work takes place through standing Working Groups and Project Teams, which are divided into the following business areas:

 RNE liaises with other European/international bodies – such as the CER, CIT, EIM, ERFA, FTE, IRG-Rail as well as UIC and UIRR – to build consensus on issues of common interest.
 In particular, we collaborate closely with the European Railway Agency (ERA) in the field of TAF and TAP TSIs.